If you want, to support your outgoing mail processes,

 Action to be taken if some email address is found to be non compliant

-- 1 (default): the email message is sent
+- 1 : if some invalid e-mail addresses, the message is not sent

-- 2 : the incorrect email addresses are removed before the
+- 2 : invalid e-mail addresses are dropped and the message is sent.

 |